 FarmTogether offers a unique real estate investment opportunity for those who qualify.
 Like all real estate crowdfunding platforms, there are risks and investments are illiquid.

-If you're comparing investments, there is only one other alternative in the space - AcreTrader.
+If you're comparing investments, there is only one other major alternative in the space - AcreTrader.
 We encourage you to shop deals on both platforms.

 If you are willing to try a passive real estate investment in something a little difficult and understand all the various risks, you might want to give FarmTogether serious consideration.